Obesity in Ayurveda is referred as sthoulya. Ayurvedic herbs, medicines, home remedies and treatment help to reduce body weight.

 Medicines such as steroids and some antidepressants may cause weight gain.

 Causes of obesity according to Ayurveda

 The causes of obesity are very clearly explained in ayurveda.
 The following reasons which are mentioned in ayurveda, increase the deposition of fat.

 According to ayurveda the causes of obesity are defined as :

-Divaswapna: Sleeping in afternoon.
+Divaswapna: Sleeping in day time.